Tonyaradzwa/tonyaradzwa.github.io/README.md

 **Members: Tonyaradzwa Chivandire, Salih Erdal**

-This project will focus on training a neural network (NN) to detect the difficulty level of a math problem.
+This project will focus on training a neural network (NN) to detect the difficulty level of a math problem and from that generate its own math problem.

 ## Introduction